eternalxlks/eternalxlks/README.md

 - 😄 Pronouns: he/him/god/GOAT (haha)
 - ⚡ Fun fact: I'm a Dragon Ball guy.
 - 🧠 And if for some reason, you ever want to see your exact location, use this!
 [Location Finder!(Latitude and Longitude only!)](https://eternalxlks.github.io/FindYourLocation/)
+- 🍿 If your bored, you could always fidget with 2D-Minecraft!
+And when you fill out the space, just reload and you start fresh!
+(It's actally very bugged but works on Mobile) [The Game](https://eternalxlks.github.io/2D-Minecraft/)
 ![image](https://github.com/user-attachments/assets/7841927b-be9c-4f92-a230-60c2e4f6552a)